 On September 26, 2012, the Court granted Defendants’ motion for summary judgment, and entered judgment in Defendants’ favor dismissing all claims in the Action.
 Subsequently, the parties reached agreements in principle to settle this Action as well as the Piedmont Action (which was also recently dismissed).
 The Settlements, which the court approved on April 18, 2013, result in the final disposition of both cases.
 Under the terms of the Settlements, Plaintiffs will release all Defendants from liability in exchange for a total cash payment by Piedmont and its insurers of $4.9 million in the Wells Action, and $2.6 million in the Piedmont Action.

-In order to participate in any distribution of the net settlement proceeds you MUST sign and return the Claim Form.
-YOU MUST MAIL YOUR COMPLETED AND SIGNED PROOF OF CLAIM POSTMARKED ON OR BEFORE June 1, 2013, ADDRESSED AS FOLLOWS:
+In order to participate in any distribution of the net settlement proceeds you MUST have timely signed and returned the Claim Form.

 - August 2, 2010 — Granting Plaintiff’s Motion for Summary Judgment in Part and Denying Defendants’ Motion for Summary Judgment in Full (available here)